-CTP served Respondent with its request for documents on August 28, 2015.
-On October 5, 2015, CTP filed a motion to compel discovery indicating that Respondent did not respond to its request for production of documents.
+CTP served Respondent with its request for documents on October 5, 2015.
+On November 17, 2015, CTP filed a motion to compel discovery indicating that Respondent did not respond to its request for production of documents.
 See 21 C.F.R. § 17.23(a).
-On October 5, 2015, CTP also filed a motion to extend the deadlines.
-Pursuant to my direction, an October 6, 2015 letter allowed Respondent until October 20, 2015 to file an objection to CTP's motion to compel discovery.
-That letter also extended the parties' pre-hearing exchange deadlines.
+On November 17, 2015, CTP also filed a motion to extend the deadlines.
+Pursuant to my direction, a November 18, 2015 letter allowed Respondent until December 3, 2015 to file an objection to CTP's motion to compel discovery.
+On November 18, 2015, I also issued an Order that extended the parties' pre-hearing exchange deadlines.